ayoayco/simple-tts/README.md

 ### Voices

-Optionally, you can indicate a [voice](https://huggingface.co/hexgrad/Kokoro-82M/blob/main/VOICES.md) you want to use with `--voice`.
+Optionally, you can indicate a voice you want to use with the `--voice` flag.
+See [all voices available](https://huggingface.co/hexgrad/Kokoro-82M/blob/main/VOICES.md).

 ```bash
 $ python tts.py --voice am_michael